-Park rules and regulations can be found in the Superintendent's Orders (8085kb pdf).
+Park rules and regulations can be found in the pdf of the Superintendent's Orders at the link (updated November 14, 2018).

 As of February 22, 2010, a new federal law allows people who can legally possess firearms under applicable federal, state, and local laws, to legally possess firearms in this park.
 It is the responsibility of visitors to understand and comply with all applicable state, local, and federal firearms laws before entering this park.
 As a starting point, please visit our state's laws website.